 - Suction the mouth and stomach.

 - Ensure the patient is actually deep under anesthesia!
-I do this with short acting intravenous agents like propofol and turn off any halogenated volatile agent at this time.
+I do this with short acting intravenous agents like propofol or remifentanil and turn off any halogenated volatile agent at this time.

 - Apnea may result from the propofol bolus or “breath holding.”
 I maintain airway patency with a jaw thrust maneuver and wait patiently.
 After ~30 seconds, I may assist with mask ventilation, but patients almost always regain their spontaneous breathing pattern before that.